hplieninger/researchCompendium/README.md

 of the R package gets blurred otherwise.

-I tend to use the following three folders each containing as many files and sub-folders as you want:
+I tend to use the following three folders each containing as many files and sub-folders as I need:

-  - `code/`: Folder contains mainly `.R`-files for analyses that are complex, intermediate, or of minor importance.
-May contain, of course, code written in other languages such as Stan or Python.
+  - `code/`: Folder contains mainly `.R`-files for analyses that are complex, preliminary, or of minor importance.
+May contain code written in other languages such as Stan or Python.
   - `figures/`.
 Folder contains no sub-folders, contains all plots (PDF, PNG, etc.) that may be needed in writing.
-  - `report`: Folder contains any form of writing/documentation that you create.
-This may be in the form of a paper or presentation, but may also be an `.Rmd`-file that contains documentation and results of an important analyses such that you can have a look at it in the future.
+  - `report/`: Folder contains any form of writing/documentation that you create.
+This may be in the form of a paper or presentation, but may also be an `.Rmd`-file that contains documentation and results of an important analysis such that you can have a look at it in the future.

 ## Resources